rails/solid_cache/README.md

 ## Configuration

-Configuration will be read from `config/solid_cache.yml`.
+Configuration will be read from `config/cache.yml` or `config/solid_cache.yml`.
 You can change the location of the config file by setting the `SOLID_CACHE_CONFIG` env variable.

 The format of the file is: